I’ve started so I’ll finish

 I’ve Started so I’ll Finish

-* I am no longer a member of the group with which I started my DofE; what happens next?
+I am no longer a member of the group I started my DofE with, what happens next?

-You can speak to your DofE Leader or DofE Manager in the first instance who can provide you with your username.
-If you are not sure who this is then click on the Take Part section of the DofE website for a contact form: www.DofE.org/takepart
+You can speak to your DofE Leader or Development Officer in the first instance who can provide you with your username.
+If you are not sure who this is then click on the Take Part section of the DofE website for a contact form: www.DofE.org/takepart/

-If your account has been archived, you can speak with your DofE Leader who will be able to change the status of your eDofE account from their account.
-If you are no longer in contact with your DofE Leader, you can contact the DofE Manager for your area here: www.DofE.org/takepart
+You can speak with your Leader who will be able to change the status of your eDofE account from their account.
+If you are no longer in contact with your DofE Leader, you can contact the DofE Development Officer for your area here: http://www.dofe.org/takepart/

-As long as you have completed all of your sections before your 25th birthday then you are still able to submit your Gold Award for approval.
-Your first step is to try to make contact with your Assessors for the sections which were not signed off at the time, and asking them to backdate their signature to when you completed the section.
-If you are not able to make contact with your Assessor, you can ask someone else independent who is aware of what you did to sign it off for you.
-You may need to provide proof of what you undertook.
+So long as you completed all of your sections before your 25th birthday then you are still able to submit your Gold Award for approval.
+Your first step is to try to make contact with your assessors for the sections which were not signed off at the time, and asking them to backdate their signature to when you completed the section.
+If you are not able to make contact with your assessor, you can ask someone else who is aware of what you did to sign it off for you.
+You may need to provide proof of what you did.

-* I can’t find my old record book/Keeping Track book.
-Can I still complete my programme?
+I can’t find my record book.
+Can I still complete my Award?

-Yes!
-You need to get your Leader or someone independent who is aware of what you did for your sections to write Assessor reports for each section of your programme then these can replace your old Keeping Track booklet/record book.
-These need to be on headed paper from any organisation for which you may have been undertaking your activity, or reports can be uploaded online here: www.DofE.org/assessors
+Yes, you need to get your Leader or someone independent who is aware of what you did for your sections to write assessor reports for each section of your Award then these can replace your record book.

 Your sections do not need to have Assessor reports written by your DofE Leader – any adult who is aware of what you did for your sections can write a report.
 Remember this person needs to be independent from you so not a family member.

-* I have left the group who I started my DofE with but would like to carry on with another group.
+I have left the group I started my DofE with but would like to carry on with another group.

-Even if you started your DofE a while ago with another group, you can change groups; the DofE website has more information on how to change groups. www.DofE.org/en/content/cms/doing-your-dofe/changing-groups/
+Even if you started your DofE a while ago with another group, you The DofE website has more information on how to change groups. www.DofE.org/en/content/cms/doing-your-dofe/changing-groups/

 To achieve your Gold Award, you need to complete an extra section – the Residential.
-This involves spending 5 days and 4 nights away from home on a shared activity with people you’ve never met before in group accommodation.
+This involves spending 5 days and 4 nights away from home on a shared activity with people you’ve never met before.

-We have a number of Approved Activity Providers whose details are listed on our website and can give you information and ideas on the residential courses which they run: See www.DofE.org/finder.
+We have a number of Approved Activity Providers who are listed on our website and can give you information and ideas on the residential courses which they run: www.DofE.org/go/aaplist

-For local opportunities, you may wish to speak to the Manager who looks after DofE in your local authority.
+For local opportunities, you may wish to speak to the Development Officer who looks after DofE in your local authority.
 They will be able to advise you of any residential opportunities which they are aware of in the county.
-You can get in contact with your local DofE Manager through the Take Part section of the DofE website: www.DofE.org/takepart
+You can get in contact with your local DofE Development Officer through the Take Part section of the DofE website: www.DofE.org/takepart/

-* I can’t decide what to do for my sections.
+I can’t think of what to do for my sections.

 You can count something which you are already doing for any of your sections or you can start something completely new.
-You can find a list of activity ideas for each of the sections on www.DofE.org/sections/
+You can find a list of activity ideas for each of the sections here: www.DofE.org/sections/

-This list is not exhaustive, so if you would like to do an activity which is not on the list, have a chat with your DofE Leader or DofE Manager before starting it to see whether it would be acceptable.
+This list is not exhaustive, if you would like to do an activity which is not on the list, have a chat with your DofE Leader before starting it for your DofE to see whether it would be acceptable.

 Even though we don’t encourage this, if absolutely necessary, you may make one change of activity in each section at each level.
 You must restart the preparation, training, activity and assessment process and the time spent on both activities will add up to meet the overall time requirements for that section.

 Don’t forget you have until your 25th birthday to complete your DofE, regardless of when you started it.
 You can undertake your sections during the school holidays or at a time in the year when you are not as busy with other activities.
-Remember that you don’t have to undertake the Skill, Physical and Volunteering sections at the same time and each section’s activity only needs to be a minimum of an hour per week.
+Remember that you don’t have to undertake the skills, physical and volunteering sections at the same time and each section only needs to be on average of an hour a week.

 If you are struggling with your DofE programme then it may be worth chatting with your Leader to talk through options available to you.

-The costs associated with doing your DofE are available at www.DofE.org/go/costs
+The costs associated with doing your DofE are available here: www.DofE.org/go/costs

-You may wish to chat to your Leader or DofE Manager who may be able to provide you with ideas for activities for your sections which are low cost or even free.
+You may wish to chat to your Leader or Development Officer who may be able to provide you with ideas for activities for your sections which are low cost or even free.
 Many groups have access to a kit store where you can borrow equipment for your expedition.
-We also have Regional funding for which you may be eligible: www.DofE.org/go/SEF/